20 years ago, Mozilla's move to open-source its browser was radical. Now even Microsoft's a convert

 "Today it's probably hard to imagine how different that open-source community was," Baker said.
 "Open source was weird and crazy."

 But it got the job done for Mozilla.
 Volunteers translated Firefox's interface into several languages.
-One added a key Firefox feature, tabs to easily let you handle many websites at once.
+One added a key Firefox feature: tabs to easily let you handle many websites at once.
 Outsiders tested the software and provided crucial support to newcomers with questions, Baker said.
-They multiplied the strength of those fourteen Mozilla employees immeasurably.
+They multiplied the strength of those 14 Mozilla employees immeasurably.

 "Firefox could not have succeeded without open source," Baker said.

-And now we have a fiercely competitive browser market largely as a result.
+And now, largely as a result, we have a fiercely competitive browser market.
 Mozilla has struggled to maintain its influence, but the web itself remains a vital force, and that's one of Mozilla's key priorities.

 What exactly is open-source software?